alansshots/What-a-meal/README.md

 <h1>What A Meal!</h1>
 <p>What a meal is a modern and creative take on recipes and food-related content.
 However, unlike other recipe websites, this platform takes pride in the quality of recipes it provides.
-Don’t expect to find millions of recipes on this site, but a handful of handpicked and trusted recipes.The platform also provide wrriten as well as video instructions on how to prepare your favourite meals!</p>
+Don’t expect to find millions of recipes on this site, but a handful of handpicked and trusted recipes.The platform also provide written as well as video instructions on how to prepare your favorite meals!</p>

 <h3>Technologies used:</h3>
 <p> -> React <p/>